- EY, Guardtime and industry participants launch the world’s first marine insurance blockchain platform.

 Mike Gault, Guardtime CEO, says:

-Blockchain set to transform the insurance sector, say industry participants
+Blockchain set to disrupt the insurance industry, say industry participants

 - Ends -